repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 #### OCL Constraint

 ```
-constraint ThereMayNotBeTwoClassifiersNamed
+/*
-message 'There may not be two classifiers with the same name'
+There may not be two classifiers with the same name
+*/

 context EPackage